rxdock/rxdock/docs/index.rst

 Binding mode prediction
    Predict how a ligand will bind to a given molecule.
-The ASTEX non-redundant test set for proteins and DOCK and rDock test sets for RNA have been used for validating and comparing rDock with other programs.
+The ASTEX non-redundant test set for proteins and DOCK and |Dock| test sets for RNA have been used for validating and comparing |Dock| with other programs.

 High-throughput virtual screening
    Run for million of compounds in short time by exploiting the capabilities of computer calculation farms.
 Ease of **parallelization** in relatively unlimited CPUs to optimize HTVS running times.
-The DUD set has been used for validating rDock and comparing its performance to other reference docking programs.
+The DUD set has been used for validating |Dock| and comparing its performance to other reference docking programs.

 .. figure:: _images/dock2.jpg